bibookss/spotify-downloader-web-app/README.md

 - [ ] View popular playlists from Spotify

 ## Usage
+Copy the .env.sample to .env and plug in the Spotify ID and secret
 ```
 docker compose build && docker compose up -d
 ```